 A. The biggest issue facing frequent fliers today is award availability.
 With most airlines flying over 80 percent full year-round, it's harder than ever to find award seats.
 One suggestion: If you can't find an award seat online, pick up the phone and call the airline's reservations center.
 A professional agent has a much better chance of booking your award, and you won't pay the service charge (typically $25) unless the booking is successful.
 It's a small price to pay.

-Q. Do you ever recommend that travelers who earn miles on their credit cards, but may be having problems redeeming them, simply cash them in for cash back (usually at 50 cents on the dollar compared to the value of the flight they might get)?
+Q. Do you ever recommend that travelers who earn miles on their credit cards, but may be having problems redeeming them, simply cash them in for cash back?

 A. While the lure of travel is a powerful psychological incentive, a free trip is not always the best deal financially.
 Before signing on to a credit card that awards frequent flier miles, consumers would do well to consider cash-rebate cards, which award a rebate on purchases of 1 - 2 percent.
 Cash in hand often trumps miles, and can always be used to buy a ticket -- with no capacity controls or blackout dates -- if travel is a priority.